 Buyers may have varietal preferences as well, so growers pursuing a particular market should consult with buyers prior to seeding.
 Oat variety types include:

-An up to date list of oat varieties and their eligibility and characteristics is available at:
+An up to date list of oat varieties and their eligibility and characteristics is available under the Cereals link on the left side of the page.

 - General purpose